Honestly, you can make up the rules and incorporate as many or as few traditional D&D rules as you like.

-However, I found the following documents and posters to be instructive.
+I found the following documents and posters to be instructive.

-How to be a DM (guide)
+How to be a DM (A brief guide with some YouTube videos)

-D&D Beyond Free Rules (2024) (This is not light reading)
+D&D Beyond Free Rules (2024) (This is NOT light reading)

 Go play or at least read through Peril in Pinebrook (it's very short).